justinmadhri/Prodigy_DS_Task1/README.md

 # Key skills include:

-1. *Data Cleaning*: Identifying and resolving missing values, outliers, and inconsistencies to maintain accurate datasets.
+1. Data Cleaning: Identifying and resolving missing values, outliers, and inconsistencies to maintain accurate datasets.
 2. Exploratory Data Analysis (EDA): Gained proficiency in using visual tools such as bar charts and histograms to analyze data distributions, trends, and patterns.

-Through Task 1, you improved your ability to create visualizations that make it easier to understand datasets, particularly in areas like population demographics, helping you extract valuable insights quickly.
+Through Task 1, you improved my ability to create visualizations that make it easier to understand datasets, particularly in areas like population demographics, helping you extract valuable insights quickly.